Climbing (Climbing Wall and Related Activities)

 • communication and the climber/belayer contract

-• Teachers, instructors and supervisors must be aware of the possibility of peer pressure and make sure no student is coerced into participating.
+• Teachers and Monitors must be aware of the possibility of peer pressure and make sure no student is coerced into participating.

 • A trained adult must be instructed in the safe and correct way of moving and handling the Climbing Wall (e.g.,lifting, setting up/taking down/adjusting).